 It might do that.
 It might matter, a little.
 Of course it might.
 And I realize that many badass distance runners are pushing the envelope and interested in the tiniest sliver of an edge, but there’s still a problem: tiny slivers of edges are super hard to prove.
 And even for regular folks, the benefit could be subtle.
 So I’ve been reserving judgement, saying wake me up when we’ve got some real data.
 For years, there was little else to say about barefoot running or any other running fad.

-Dr. Leiberman’s most recent research, published in Medicine & Science in Sports & Exercise in 2012,1 reports “a 2.6-times greater chance of having a severe injury than if you landed on your forefoot.
-It’s a huge difference,” he says.
+Dr. Daniel Leiberman’s 2012 paper on injury rates, published in Medicine & Science in Sports & Exercise in 2012,3 reported “a 2.6-times greater chance of having a severe injury” from running in shoes than running barefoot or minimally shod.
+“It’s a huge difference,” he says.
 “As far as I know, it’s the biggest effect ever shown on running injury.”4

 prehistory — Everyone was barefoot.
+For a long time.

 1960 — Abebe Bikila ran barefoot to win the first of his several consecutive marathon gold medals.